Krishnaneel/N-Queen-Algo-Visualizer/README.md

 # N-Queen_Algo_Visualizer
-This is a N-Queen algorithm visualizer application made using pygame
+This is an N-Queen algorithm visualizer application made using pygame

 <hr>